 All certifications are good for two years.

-If you took your class with us, we will replace your lost or damaged certification card for free.
+If you took your class with us, we will replace your certification card for free.

 Do I have to buy a BLS or ACLS course manual from you?

 No, you don’t.
 You can buy it from anyone.
 If you have the current course manual, bring it to your class, and we will charge you $15 less for the BLS and $40 for ACLS.
 If you do not have the current course manual, we will give it to you when you arrive at your class.

 Will you teach classes at my home or business?

 Yes, we teach many classes at businesses and homes throughout the San Francisco Bay Area.
 There is no minimum number of students needed to set up a class with us.
 Visit our website about our on-site classes at inhomecpr.com.